Bonding is a common solution for:

-Often used to improve the appearance of your teeth and enhance your smile, composite bonding material is bonded to an existing tooth.
-Unlike some veneers or crowns, composite bonding removes little, if any, of the original tooth.
+Often used to improve the appearance of your teeth and enhance your smile, it is a type of direct restoration meaning composite bonding material is bonded to an existing tooth and sculpted into form.
+Unlike some veneers and/or crowns, composite bonding often removes little, if any, of the original tooth.

-Dr. Theroux uses 5 different anterior composite systems and several shades of tints, while most dentists use only one system.
-Gifted with an artistic eye, she layers different shades of composite and paints tints into restorations with brushes, giving the restored tooth a natural appearance.
+Drs.
+Brita and Matthew Loeppke use several anterior composite systems and several shades and tints while most dentists only use one system and one shade.
+Gifted with an artistic eye and honed by training they layer different shades of composite and paint tints into the restoration with brushes giving the restored tooth a natural appearance.

 Composite bonding has many advantages.